Richard E. Caves

-Richard Earl Caves (November 1, 1931 – November 22, 2019) was an American economist, and Professor of Economics at Harvard University.
+Richard Earl Caves (November 1, 1931 – November 22, 2019) was an American economist and professor of economics at Harvard University.
 He is known for his work on multinational corporations, industrial organization and the creative industries.
 He is known within the film economics field as the author of a definitive book on the organization of creative industries.

-Education and Academic Career
+Education and career

-Caves obtained his BA in economics at Oberlin College in 1953.
-He continued his studies at Harvard University, where he obtained his MA in economics in 1956, and his PhD in 1958.
+Caves obtained his B.A. in economics at Oberlin College in 1953.
+He continued his studies at Harvard University, where he obtained his M.A. in economics in 1956, and his Ph.D. in 1958.

 In 1957, Caves embarked on his academic career in the Department of Economics, chaired by Joe S. Bain, at the University of California, Berkeley.
 In 1962, he moved back to Harvard University, where he was appointed Professor of Economics and lectured in industrial organization and international trade.
-He served as Department Chairman from 1966 to 1969, and as Chairman of the Ph.D programme in Business Economics from 1984 to 1997.
+He served as department chairman from 1966 to 1969, and as Chairman of the Ph.D. programme in Business Economics from 1984 to 1997.
 He was also appointed as the George Gund Professor of Economics and Business Administration from 1986 to 1997, and subsequently as the Nathaniel Ropes Research Professor of Political Economy, from 1997 on.
-He retired from Harvard in 2003, and became Emeritus Professor of Economics.
+He retired from Harvard in 2003, and became emeritus Professor of Economics.
 He also sat on the editorial board of the Review of Economics and Statistics from 1992 to 1996.

-Consultancy Work
+Consultancy work

 Caves acted as a consultant on various topics to various bodies.
 He was an adviser on international monetary problems for the US Council of Economic Advisers in 1961, and deputy to the Special Assistant to the President on foreign trade policy in the same year.
-From 1963-4 he was a member of the Review Committee for Balance of Payments Statistics at the US Bureau of the Budget (also known as the Bernstein Committee).
+From 1963 to 1964 he was a member of the Review Committee for Balance of Payments Statistics at the US Bureau of the Budget (also known as the Bernstein Committee).
 In 1964, he was appointed as a member of the White House Task Force on Foreign Economic Policy.
-From 1972-3, he acted as a consultant to the Council of Ontario Universities, and from 1975-6 he was a consultant to the Royal Commission on Corporate Concentration.
+From 1972 to 1973, he acted as a consultant to the Council of Ontario Universities, and from 1975 to 1976 he was a consultant to the Royal Commission on Corporate Concentration.